St. Thomas US Virgin Islands is an Unincorporated U.S. Territory.

-St. Thomas is one of three main US Virgin Islands in the Caribbean, an unincorporated territory of the United States.
+St. Thomas is one of the three main US Virgin Islands in the Caribbean.
 The other two are St. Croix and St. John.

 If you're planning to visit St. Thomas as a group or big family, Premier Destination Services will arrange everything from transport, accommodation to tours.
 And if you're coming by boat Virgin Port Services will facilitate your visit.